 Here are excerpts of my conversation with both of them.

 PD: Recently you have launched the ‘MSc in Digital Marketing and Data Science’ course.
 Can you tell us briefly about the program?

 Ms. Pagani and Mr. Levallois: The MSc in Digital Marketing and Data Science course is a unique format combining 2 essential disciplines – digital marketing & data science.

 As many courses around the world focus nowadays on business intelligence in a global business environment, this program is different and delivers a unique take on a very specific field.
 This program is designed to grow a new generation of leading marketing specialists – digital savvy professionals that can benefit from an explosive growth of online technologies to develop business.

-The MSc in Digital Marketing and Data Science is a 16 months program entirely taught in English based in Paris with a learning trip to Boston and one semester in Milan with courses at Politecnico di Milano.
+The MSc in Digital Marketing and Data Science is a 16 months program entirely taught in English based in Paris with a learning trip to Boston and one semester in Shanghai.

 PD: Why do you think there’s a need for a specialization in Digital Marketing and Data Science?